UX Design Trends 2020 – Top 10 Tendencies of This IT Year

 When it comes to developing complex animation, many people think that it wholly depends on the hardware.
 They sometimes even go as far as being certain that there’s no point in making animation because it will slow down the product or service.

-In reality, however, there are ways to create outstanding animation that not only run fast on slow hardware but will greatly outperform standards of the industry.
+In reality, however, there are ways to create outstanding animation that not only run fast on slow hardware but will greatly outperform the standards of the industry.
 Some companies make development tools and plugins that somehow optimize high-quality animation to work on pretty much any device.
 Including such animations will increase user engagement and subsequent conversion rates for any brand that implements it in its product or service.

 The thing about animation is that motion is a far more effective way of telling a story than text or simple images.
-While the animation is still a largely unexplored area, it is becoming more popular.
+While animation is still a largely unexplored area, it is becoming more popular.
 And, thanks to the new technologies and techniques, it is becoming more practical as well.
 In 2020, high-quality animation will start popping up in a range of market niches on websites, applications, and various other projects where it’s applicable.
 The impact is going to be immense, and there will be no turning back.

 UX Design Trend #6 – Split Screen and Asymmetry